Skip to main content

 1. Switch to the Simulations sub-tab.

-2. + New Simulation → select Scenario, Settings, and Checks → Run.
+2. + New Simulation → select Scenario, Settings, and Checks → Create.

 3. Monitor progress in real time; each tile shows key metrics once completed.